-Curcio, who really enjoyed practicing with Edwards, told him she wanted to teach for a year to see if she liked it.… more »
+Curcio, who enjoyed practicing with Edwards, told him she wanted to teach for a year to see if she liked it.
+If she… more »

-The GSU Law Library was one of the big winners in the 2008 Day in the Life of the Law Library Community Photo Contest conducted by the American Association of Law Libraries.
+The Georgia State Law Library was among the winners in the 2008 Day in the Life of the Law Library Community Photo Contest conducted by the American Association of Law Libraries.
 Law Libraries all over the country sent in photos of their activities to compete for the title of “Best Picture” in several categories.
-The… more »
+The Georgia… more »

 As members of the university community celebrated milestones of five, 10, 15 and 20 or more years of service to Georgia State University, a number of College of Law faculty marked a quarter-century with the school they had a hand in building from the ground up.